Zach Hankins: Professional career

 Hankins played for the Philadelphia 76ers in the NBA Summer League after going undrafted in the 2019 NBA draft.
 Hankins began his professional career in the Czech Republic with ČEZ Nymburk.
 He was named to the Basketball Champions League Team of the Week on January 16, 2020, after contributing a season-high 18 points, seven rebounds, a block and a steal in a win over Iberostar Tenerife.
 Hankins averaged 12.8 points, 6.4 rebounds and 1.6 blocks per game.

 On May 19, 2020, he signed with Maccabi Rishon LeZion of the Israeli Basketball Premier League.
 He averaged 12.4 points and 6.6 rebounds per game, and shot .641 from the floor.

 On August 1, 2020, Hankins signed with Galatasaray of the Turkish Basketball Super League (BSL) and the Basketball Champions League.
 However, on August 21, Hankins announced he was not joining the team.

 On July 27, 2021, Hankins signed with the South East Melbourne Phoenix of the National Basketball League.
 After sustaining a knee injury during the 2021 NBA Summer League, he was released by the Phoenix on September 1.
 On November 15, Hankins was acquired by the Birmingham Squadron of the NBA G League.

 On April 10, 2022, Hankins signed with the Mets de Guaynabo of the BSN.
 He averaged 13.5 points, 6.2 rebounds, and 1.6 blocks (4th in the league) per game.

 On July 28, 2022, Hankins signed with Hapoel Jerusalem of the Israeli Premier League and the Basketball Champions League.
 On February 7, 2023, Hankins scored 28 points in a crucial game against SIG Strasbourg in the champions league, his career high in the competition.
 On February 16, Hankins won the Israeli state cup with Hapoel Jerusalem after a 67–61 win against a Euroleague side opponent and their old nemesis, Maccabi Tel Aviv.
 He was released by the team on July 7, 2024.

 On July 19, 2024, he signed with U-BT Cluj-Napoca of the Liga Națională de Baschet Masculin.

 On July 31, 2025, he signed with Coviran Granada of the Liga ACB.
+In December, he left Granada to join Maccabi Tel Aviv of the Ligat HaAl and EuroLeague until the end of the season.
+Hankins averaged 7.2 points, 4.0 rebounds, and 1.2 assists per game.
+On July 14, 2026, he signed with Pizza Bulls Bordo Bandırma of the Basketbol Süper Ligi (BSL).